School Resource Officers (SRO) and Safety Officers

 The City of Weston, with a contribution from the School Board of Broward County, funds Broward Sheriff's Office School Resource Officers in the Public schools located in Weston.
-Two School Resource Officers are assigned to Cypress Bay High School, one to Tequesta Trace Middle School, one to Falcon Cove Middle School, and one at every one of the six elementary schools in the City and the Charter school.
+Two School Resource Officers and one School Safety Officer are assigned to Cypress Bay High School, one to Tequesta Trace Middle School, one to Falcon Cove Middle School, and one at every one of the six elementary schools in the City and the Charter school.

 School Crossing Guards